Attorneys Handling All Types of Car & Auto Accidents In South Florida For Over 30 Years

 The Car Accident Lawsuit Process

-Filling an accident claim if you were injured in a car is often a complex legal matter, especially when it comes to determining fault.
+Filling an accident claim if you were injured in a car crash is often a complex legal matter, especially when it comes to determining fault.
 With the help of an experienced auto accident attorney, the focus will be on gathering evidence, consulting with experts and negotiating with the insurance company on your behalf so that you can focus on your recovery and getting your life back on track.

 If necessary, a lawyer may even take your car accident case all the way to trial in order to obtain adequate compensation.
 Car accident verdicts and settlements can vary considerably depending on the jurisdiction in which the accident occurred as well as the details of the case itself.
 Hospital bills, car repair bills, quotes from mechanics, and other variables are used to estimate the cost of a specific accident and what insurance companies will pay in most cases.

-Common Injuries In A Car Accident
+Common Injuries In A Car Accident or Crash

 In many cases regarding medical emergencies, symptoms appear immediately.
 The American College of Emergency Physicians outlined the following warning signs that indicate the need for immediate aid: